troglobit/troglobit.github.io/_posts/2016-08-18-live-kvm-migration-with-virt-manager.markdown

 To speed things up a bit you can install the `nfs-kernel-server` package on the server.

+To see what shares a server has, use `showmount -e server` -- useful for debugging.
+Usually I forget running `exportfs` on the server.

 ## Setting up virt-manager

 In principle not much needs to be changed on the system you want to